 When my husband and I decided to move in together, I was still living in Florida and he was living with a few roommates near his duty station.
 Since I was making the “big” move from Florida to Seattle, he was responsible for finding a great apartment in an amazing location.
-Philip hands down did an fantastic job.
+P hands down did an fantastic job.
 There is nothing like walking out your front door and being able to take your pick of restaurants, coffee shops and stores.
 He was also tasked with finding us a couch.
 That’s how we ended up with the green beast.

 Yes, it is a great quality couch.
 Yes, it is super comfy and I nap on that bad boy everyday.
 Yes, he got an awesome deal on it thanks to Craigslist.
 Is it the best color to decorate around… no. It’s also micro suede, which is a pain to clean when your toddler likes to messy things up daily.
 It’s just a fact of life.
 We’ve been throwing around the idea of purchasing a new couch before we move overseas, but coming to an agreement on a style is difficult.
-Philip wants comfy, non-modern, with large cushions.
+P wants comfy, non-modern, with large cushions.
 I prefer a more contemporary style that has a fabric that can be easily cleaned.
 The couches we do agree on are way out of our budget.
 Thankfully, patience is a virtue and we both agree that we should wait until we can afford to pay for items with cash.

 We did come to a conclusion, something had to be done to the green beast.
 This is where the almighty slipcover comes into play.
 First of all, finding a slipcover to fit our mammoth of a sofa was a long process.
 Typical slipcovers simply did not fit.
 It was like me trying to fit into pre-baby skinny jeans while I’ve got bun #2 in the oven.
 It just wasn’t happening.
 Second, finding a slipcover that didn’t look like a giant sheet draped over an ugly couch at a reasonable price, also a little tricky.
 Thanks to the powers of the internet, we found something we both liked, could easily afford, and fit our couch.